 Lead Agency: Township Administration Supporting Agencies: Township Floodplain Administrator, Construction Official, Planning and Zoning Boards Hazard(s) of Concern: Earthquake, Flood, Wildfire Description of the Problem: The Township does not track permits by hazard area.
-Description of the Solution: Implement a permit tracking process.
-Estimated Cost: Staff time, Low Potential Funding Sources: Municipal Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 5 Benefits: This action will allow all permits issued within the Township to be tracked by hazard area.
-Impact on Socially Vulnerable Populations: N/A Impact on Future Development: This action may lead to permits being restricted within various identified hazard areas in the Township and municipal codes to be updated.
+Description of the Solution: The Township will implement a pern nit tracking process.
+Estimated Cost: Staff time, Low Potential Funding Sources: Municipal Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 5 Benefits: This action will allow all permits issue by hazard area. ed within the Township to be tracked Impact on Socially Vulnerable Populations: N/A Impact on Future Development: This action may lead to permits being restricted within various identified hazard areas in the Township and municipal codes to be updated.
 Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: This action will create a new capabil ity for the Township.
-Climate Change Considerations: weather-related disaster events.
-Thi ability to track structures located ease in the frequency and severity of is action will increase the Borough's in hazard areas which may have cts of climate change, such as floods Mitigation Category Local Plans and Regulations CRS Category Preventative Measures Priority Medium Alternatives: Action Evaluation No action Current problem remains Track only flood development permits but will not consider other haz areas in the Borough - -
+Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
+This action will increase the Township's ability to track structures located in hazard areas which may have conditions exacerbated by the impacts of climate change, such as floods and wildfires.
+Mitigation Category Local Plans and Regulations CRS Category Preventative Measures Priority Medium Alternatives: Action Evaluation No action Current problem remains Track only flood development permits Will align with NFIP requirements, but will not consider other hazard areas in the Township - -